ASUS Zenbook 14 OLED UX3405 Review (Intel Core Ultra 7 155H)

 Image credit: Asus

-According to official claims, the display impressively covers a 100% DCI-P3 color gamut, showcasing 1.07 billion display colors and an outstanding 1,000,000:1 contrast ratio.
-The display holds notable certifications, including SGS Eye Care Display (emitting 70% less harmful blue light), TÜV Rheinland certification, and VESA CERTIFIED Display HDR True Black 600.
+According to official claims, the display covers 100% of the DCI-P3 color gamut with 1.07 billion display colors and a 1,000,000:1 contrast ratio.
+The display has also received several prestigious certifications, including the SGS Eye Care Display (which reduces harmful blue light by 70%), TÜV Rheinland certification, and VESA CERTIFIED Display HDR True Black 600.

 sRGB 100%